What are the IT consulting payment structures? And what structure works best for your business?

 At the onset, I would say that hiring an IT consultant is already a big advantage for your business.
 Among many, you benefit from skipping the payments on healthcare, employee benefits, taxes, employee equipment, and training, or any in-house-related expenses.

-On top of that, choosing the fitting fee structure brings further advantage.
+On top of that, choosing the fitting fee structure brings further advantages.
 Let’s these major types and their pros and cons.

 Cons: But the negative side is that there are consultants who intentionally prolong hours to increase the pay.
-Some who are good and honest will also invest hard on self-improvement and eventually find themselves working faster, hence, they lose preference to working hourly.
+Some who are good and honest will also invest hard in self-improvement and eventually find themselves working faster, hence, they lose preference for working hourly.

-The consultant will do an initial research and say, “I will make a proposal to improve your IT network and phone systems, and these will be the items to turn-in… and my charge is $5,000.”
+The consultant will do initial research and say, “I will make a proposal to improve your IT network and phone systems, and these will be the items to turn in… and my charge is $5,000.”
 With a per-project contract, you will get itemized outputs and benefits.
 You can also pay “by milestone” or by a certain percentage of the job done.

 Pros: Why does this method work well?
 The IT consultant pitches you with fees in two parts: (1) Initial payment that covers the cost of launching the engagement, and (2) the flat-rate retainers fee that will cover the ongoing consulting work.